 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
-Tell your doctor about the allergy and what signs you had. - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for HIV, infections, or depression.
+Tell your doctor about the allergy and what signs you had. - If you have liver disease. - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this drug, like certain drugs that are used for HIV, infections, or depression.
 There are many drugs that must not be taken with this drug.
 Your doctor or pharmacist can tell you if you are taking a drug that must not be taken with this drug.

-- If you are using another drug like this one.
-If you are not sure, ask your doctor or pharmacist. - If you are able to get pregnant or breast-feed.
+- If you are able to get pregnant or breast-feed.
 This drug is not approved for use in these patients.
-If you are pregnant, plan on getting pregnant, or are breast-feeding, talk with your doctor.
+If you are pregnant, plan on getting pregnant, or are breast-feeding, talk with your doctor. - If the patient is a child.
+This drug is not approved for use in children.